 This isn’t true.

-On the contrary, adults have certain advantages over children when it comes to learning a language.
+On the contrary, adults have certain experiential and other advantages (they also have one major disadvantage, which I’ll take up toward the end) over children when it comes to learning a language:

 - Adults have vast experience of learning new things which they can put to use in learning a new language.